Tech041/deployedPingme/README.md

+This repo is not Live.
+The live repo is pingchat!!!!
 Real-Time Chat App

 A full-stack real-time chat application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack and Socket.IO, enabling seamless communication between users.